trealla-prolog/trealla/README.md

 is a zero-copy slice of the string.
 So if the input is a memory-mapped file, for example, then regex searches can be performed quickly and efficiently over huge (giga-byte) files (just like with Prolog DCGs).

-Caveat: currently only one compiled regex pattern can be held at a time as it using a static object (this is in the original source).
-This should be fixed sometime.

 Foreign Function Interface (FFI)		##EXPERIMENTAL##